 Such growth is having a major impact on demographic trends in the state, changing political dynamics and the way the state’s leaders view the economic impact of immigrants and minority communities.
 In 2010 Texas was one of only five states in the country where the majority of the state’s citizens were ethnic minorities.
 And in recent years, researchers have indicated that Houston, the state’s largest city, has become the most ethnically diverse large metropolitan area in the country.
 Some estimates say as much as 44 percent of that city’s population is Hispanic, up from just over 20 percent in 2000.
 The city’s large Asian population has communities of immigrants from as many as 27 different countries.

 Texas is also known to many outsiders as a crucial hub of American scientific advancement, thanks to preeminent research institutions like the University of Texas at Austin, a school that US News and World Report consistently ranks among the top 10 graduate-level engineering programs in the country.
 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Texas, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 almost 58 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Texas, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 almost 58 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Almost two out of three students earning engineering PhDs from Texas schools in recent years were noncitizens.

 Immigration Reform = Economic Growth in Texas